trekonom/countryscales/README.md

-`countryscales` extends [`scales`](https://scales.r-lib.org) and [`ggplot2`](https://ggplot2.tidyverse.org) by providing functions to make it easy to display numbers or label axis text on positional scale in decimal format, as percentages or currencies using country- or locale-specific style conventions.
+`countryscales` extends [`scales`](https://scales.r-lib.org) and [`ggplot2`](https://ggplot2.tidyverse.org) by providing functions to make it easy to display numbers or label axis text on positional scales in decimal format, as percentages or currencies using country- or locale-specific style conventions.